serg123e/csvjoin/README.md

 ## CSVKit
-There is a great suite CSVKit (https://csvkit.readthedocs.io/en/latest/) with a lot of handful csv tools, including the tool `csvjoin` but what it's doing inner/outer join which is not so helpfull in case like described above
+There is a great suite CSVKit (https://csvkit.readthedocs.io/en/latest/) with a lot of handful csv tools, including the tool `csvjoin` but what it's doing inner/outer join which is not so helpful in case like described above

 `csvjoin --outer -c name invoices.csv payments.csv`